CarolinaCobo/puppy-rush/testing/testing.md

 - Some semicolons were missing on the Game JS file.
 - The test reported an error on the score was initially an h3 but as it was empty I modify it using a p tag instead, modifying the styles on the CSS file as well.
 - The game was broken when some moves were made, generating an infinite loop.
 This was because the value on the row of three.
 Once the value was fixed it didn't happen again.
+- The game was not able to play in touch devices.
+After some research and help from the community I found out that the problem was with the polyfill that enable HTML5 drag and drop on mobile devices.
+The code in the DragDropTouch.js file has been added to the index.html file to fix it.

 ### Bugs found and not fixed